chiefenne/PyAero/docs/index.rst

    <br />

 .. important::
-   The documentation is neither finished nor up to date with respect to recent code changes.
+   The documentation is not yet finished but almost up to date.

 .. note::
    This is the new version of PyAero.
 It is based on Python 3 and Qt for Python (PySide2).